 Proving that the doctor or hospital breached the standard of care is quite complex and often requires expert testimony.
 An experienced Laurel birth injury attorney will be able to gather the evidence you need so that you can build the strongest possible claim.

 Contact Laurel Birth Injury Attorney Thomas E. Pyles

 If your child has suffered a birth injury, their entire future may be at risk.
 In addition to extensive treatment and costly medical bills, you could also be facing a lifetime of care.
 Laurel birth injury attorney Thomas E. Pyles can help you get the compensation you need to help your child get the care they deserve.
+We have office locations in Leonardtown and Waldorf.
 To schedule a free consultation to discuss your case, call us at 301-705-5006 or contact us online to learn more about how we can help.